YahooArchive/express-yui/README.md

 ### Using the locator plugin to build the app

-`express-yui` provides many features, but the real power of this package can be seeing when using it in conjunction with [locator][] component.
+`express-yui` provides many features, but the real power of this package can be seen when using it in conjunction with [locator][] component.

 ```